CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T003-SBS.md

 ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/GHCOnnection.png)

 3. Select your GitHub repository.
 Azure DevOps will redirect you to authorize yourself to GitHub.
-Login and select the repository that you want to have enable to access from Azure DevOps
+Login and select the repository that you want to have enabled to access from Azure DevOps

 ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/authorizeGH1.png)